jamesyoung-15/metcs602/hw/hw5/README.md

 Go to the port Vite tells in console, eg. `http://localhost:5173` in web browser.

+## Tech Stack

+### Frontend

+- React + Vite
+- React-router for routing and nav
+- TailwindCSS
+- react-i18next for multi-language
+- SocketIO-Client

+Use React context for auth (eg. JWT token storage, user's default language) and cart (manages state and fetches items from mongo on login).
+SocketIO for chatbox.

+### Backend

+- Node
+- Express
+- MongoDB
+- SocketIO
+- Others
+  - bcrypt for hashing
+  - JWT for auth
+  - multer for handling uploaded images
+  - Docker compose for quick setup of MongoDB
+  - Jest w/ Supertest for integration tests for API routes

+JWT tokens are generated on login/register and verified via middleware on protected routes

+User images are stored in `backend/uploads`, venue data and images in `data`, `generate_sample_data.js` populates mongodb with venue data.
+SocketIO for chatbox.

 ## Assignment Instructions

-The purpose of this application is to provide a cheaper way for venues to sell tickets around the globe.

-TicketMaster has a monopoly on ticket sales.
-They add costs and do not provide much value for their service.
-I would like to see a design and mobile-targeted web application that has the following requirements:

 - The primary target is a mobile.
 DO not use the desktop as your primary display.
-(You can develop on it, but view/test on mobile) This applicaton is primarily meant for mobile.
+(You can develop on it, but view/test on mobile).
+This application is primarily meant for mobile.
+- Details on user accounts and each venue needs be fetch from a database (Maria, PostGres MySQL or Mongo).

+Non Functional Requirements:

+NFRD.1 The website has navigation (links) to any of the pages you are creating for this application.
+Meaning, you cannot have any dead links or links that are broken.

-- All images must be responsive to the viewport of the device (tablet, phone, lastly desktop
+NFRD.2  All images must be responsive to the device viewport (tablet, phone, lastly desktop)

-- Each venue can be loaded from .json data file or from a database.
-Data to present for each venue is:
-- The first version of the website will be available in Italian, French, Spanish and English.
-- Please use Google translate or something else to create the translations.
-- The website should have navigation to any of the pages you are creating.
+NFRD.3 Feel free to add more tests to each Jest (or Cucumber) test suite, but you need to have meet the minimums per each suite.

+NFRD.4 The webapp must be a responsive design.

+NFRD.5 You can use React, Next or other frameworks as well as standard HTML, CSS and Javascript to create your webapp.

+Functional Requirements:

-- Create user account view.
-Has options for:
+FRD.1 Create a user account view.
+Has options (or sections/pages) for:

-  - Change password
-  - Add a picture
-  - Select a default language
+    Changing password.
+(You can opt to integrate with Google Sign-in if you want) Mailing address.
+    Main contact phone number (home, mobile)

-- Create at least 6 venues around the world, each on a different month, date & time.
-Have the following displayed for each venue:
+FRD.3 Create at least 6 venues around the world, each on a different month, date & time, to start with.

+FRD.4 Have the following displayed for each venue:

-  - Venue Title
+    Venue Title.
+    An image (your choice).
-  - Venue slogan or catchy title
+    Venue slogan or title.
-  - Must have 'showcase' picture - the primary picture
+    Must have 'showcase' picture - the primary picture.
-  - Must have 6 focused pictures; like the arena, seats, people at prior venues.
+    Must have at least  6 small, tiled pictures that are tiled or carousel.
+This can be random pictures to get through this requirement.
-  - A call to action (button/icon/graphic) to purchase a ticket for that venue.
+    A call to action (button/icon/graphic) to purchase a ticket for that venue.

-- A cart page to update the number of ticket to purchase and to remove the ticket purchase.
+FRD.5 A cart page to update the number of ticket to purchase and to remove the ticket purchase.

+FRD.6 Have a chat room for customers to chat about their purchase.

+FRD.7 Have at least 3 Jest or Cucumber test suites (account test suite, venue test suite and chat test suite).
+Each suite needs to have at least 2 Jest test cases each.

+Technical Requirements:

+a.
+Must use ES6 modules in your solution.
+Use of globals (functions, objects, classes, etc) is frowned upon and will receive a reduction in total points towards the grade.

+b.
+Must use sockets (Node or PHP based - up to you.)

+c.
+Must use a database to store and retrieve the information shown in the page.

+c.
+Must use JSDoc with your comments and documentation in your code.

+d.
+Include a README.md file if installation or seeding.

+e.
+Must have Jest or Cucumber tests.

 ## Resources Used